Phantom65536/csc207-ThoughtVault/Initial Design.md

 LocalEvent:
 - ID (int): Unique identifier of the event [IDENTIFIER]
 - Name (string): The title or name of the event
-- User (User): The user that this event belongs to
+- User (UserID): The user that this event belongs to
 - Date (java.time.LocalDate): The date of the event
 - StartTime (java.time.LocalTime): The time when the event occurs (default value: 00:00)
 - EndTime (java.time.LocalTime): The time when the event ends (default value: 23:59)